Systematic study of flow of protons and light clusters in intermediate-energy heavy-ion collisions with

 As seen from Fig. \ref{fig:HADESv2yclast}, the PHQMD results for protons, deuterons and tritons with the soft EoS substantially underestimate $v_2(y)$ at this interval of large $p_T$.
-The hard EoS leads to an underestimation of the proton $v_2$ (similar to the results in Fig. \ref{fig:HADESv2yp} for the intervals of smaller $p_T$, while the SM EoS gives a good description of the HADES data for the proton $v_2$, deuterons and tritons which agree within 10\% with the experimental data.
+The hard EoS leads to an underestimation of the proton $v_2$ (similar to the results in Fig. \ref{fig:HADESv2yp} for the intervals of smaller $p_T$, while the SM EoS gives a good description of the HADES data for the proton $v_2$, deuterons and tritons, which agree within 10\% with the experimental data.
 For the latter two $v_2(y)$ are rather similar for the SM and hard EoS.
-This result agrees with the UrQMD calculations with a hard EoS in Ref. \cite{Hillmann:2019wlt}.
+This result agrees with the UrQMD calculations with a static hard EoS in Ref. \cite{Hillmann:2019wlt}.
 This is not very surprising because it is known in literature that a static hard and a momentum dependent soft equation-of-state give similar results for the flow observables \cite{Aichelin:1987ti}.
-It is in tension with the SMASH results \cite{Mohs:2020awg}, where a hard EoS gives a larger $v_2$ than observed experimentally.
+It is in tension with the SMASH results \cite{Mohs:2020awg,Mohs:2024gyc,Tarasovicova:2024isp}, where a hard EoS gives a larger $v_1$ than observed experimentally.
 We note that in UrQMD and SMASH deuterons are produced by coalescence, however in a different way, see section II.B of Ref. \cite{Mohs:2024gyc}.